 Adding a Touch of Whimsy

-The llama pillow was designed by Olivia for her bed as a touch of whimsy in her Romantic Boho Chic Bedroom Transformation.
-Please notice the new linen custom headboard Olivia designed too.
+Olivia designed the llama pillow for her bed as a touch of whimsy in her Romantic Boho Chic Bedroom Transformation.
+Please notice the new linen custom headboard Olivia created too.
 You can find the full story and the free llama pattern (SVG) download HERE.